-Note that these Anal Infections are not the same as "anal gland" or "anal sac" problems, which describes the condition of an inflammation in or around the anal glands due to a lack of natural evacuation of accumulated toxins.
+Note that Anal Infection is not the same as "anal gland" or "anal sac" problems, which describes the condition of an inflammation in or around the anal glands due to a lack of natural evacuation of accumulated toxins.

 The anal glands are one of the body's "detox chambers" that occasionally naturally evacuate excessive toxin levels (those toxins that the body can expel, many it cannot).
 This is why it can only be considered foolish when ordinary allopathic vets recommend dog owners to pay them to remove the anal glands during surgery!

 When the anal glands no longer can evacuate naturally - either because they have been foolishly surgically removed, or because of an avalanche of toxins in industrial pet "food", or because ill-advised dog owners manually express the glands - then this can cause an inflammation in the anal area that is different from the Anal Infections discussed here.

 Anal Infections can form deep and draining ulcers that can make this condition painful and tough to heal.
 Conversely, the inflammation from excessive toxin build-up causes itching and is easy to heal:

 - Let the anal glands do their job naturally

 - and don't cause an avalanche of toxin build-up by feeding industrial crap (some uninformed call it "pet food") and/or by administering ill-advised lab medicaments.

 Unfortunately, German Shepherds are one of the main breeds to suffer Anal Infections (one study accounted for 84% of the dogs diagnosed).
 To some this seems to suggest that Anal Infections are an inherited defect.

 However, the larger number of glands in the perianal area when compared to other breeds, and the way the tail is set and carried, both promote growth of bacteria and fungi.
 So indeed this may be the only reason for the increased incidence of Anal Infections among German Shepherds.